HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/full-params-list.md

-    interaction_cov                       = null // run GxE test in GWAS specifying the interacting covariate from covariate table interaction_snp	                      = null // run GxG test in GWAS specifying the interacting variant ID condition_list                        = null // run conditional analysis in GWAS specifying a files with variant IDs to condition on save_chunks_file                      = true
+    interaction_cov                       = null // run GxE test in GWAS specifying the interacting covariate from covariate table interaction_snp	                      = null // run GxG test in GWAS specifying the interacting variant ID condition_list                        = null // run conditional analysis in GWAS specifying a files with variant IDs to condition on additional_geno_file                  = null // prefix of the genotype dataset containing vars in condition_list or interaction var.
+This is mandatory for conditional or interaction analysis additional_geno_format                = null // can be bgen, pgen or bed. save_chunks_file                      = true
     save_step2_logs                       = true
     save_bgen_index                       = true